neoclide/coc.nvim/Readme.md

 change your key-mappings or vim options as much as possible to avoid conflict with your other plugins.

-**❗️Important**: some vim plugins could change your keymap, use command like `:verbose imap <tab>` to make sure your keymap take effect.
+**❗️Important**: some vim plugins could change your keymap.
+Use a command like `:verbose imap <tab>` to make sure your keymap take effect.

 ```vim